nxbyte/Verilog-Projects/README.md

 ## License

-All **Verilog-Projects** are released under the MIT license.
+All source code in **Verilog-Projects** is released under the MIT license.
 See LICENSE for details.